wutka/forward_chaining/README.md

-# Backchain - Backward-chaining Rule Evaluator
+# Forwardchain - Forward-chaining Rule Evaluator

-This is a simple assertion & rule evaluator that uses backward chaining to attempt to prove a rule.
+This is a simple assertion & rule evaluator that uses forward chaining to attempt to prove a rule.
+Whenever it loads the knowledge base or changes it, it uses forward chaining to compute everything that could be proved.

 The format of an assertion is:
 ```
 name value1 value2 value3 ... valueN
 ```